West Horsley Place

-West Horsley Place is a Grade I listed building in West Horsley, to the east of Guildford in Surrey.
+West Horsley Place is a Grade I listed building in West Horsley, to the east of Guildford in Surrey, England.
 There are eight further Grade II buildings on the estate, including two mid-19th-century dog kennels.

 History

 The house dates back to the 15th century, and is a timber-framed building.
-The house has 50 rooms.
-In the sixteenth century, it was owned by John Bourchier, 2nd Baron Berners, who made the first English translation of Froissart's Chronicles, and later by the Earl of Lincoln.
+It has 50 rooms.
+In the 16th century, it was owned by John Bourchier, 2nd Baron Berners, who made the first English translation of Froissart's Chronicles, and later by the Earl of Lincoln.

+The house came into the possession of Henry VIII by the forfeiture of Henry Courtenay, 1st Marquess of Exeter in 1538.
+Edward VI granted the house to Anthony Browne, Master of the Horse.
+His widow, Elizabeth, married the Lord High Admiral, Edward Clinton, 1st Earl of Lincoln.
+Elizabeth I stayed at West Horsley in August 1559 and watched Robert Dudley, Master of the Horse, and other courtiers "running at the ring" from a window of the old house.
+The Earl had prepared a summer house in the garden for the Queen's banquet, employing a number of painters and gilders brought from London.
+The Master of Revels Thomas Cawarden came to Horsley, presumably to oversee some of the work and entertainments, and died at the house.
+Elizabeth, Countess of Lincoln's 1590 will gives an indication of the rich furnishings at West Horsley in the Elizabeth period.

 The house, or the additions in the reign of Charles I, is given as a leading example by Sir John Summerson of what he calls "Artisan Mannerism", a development of Jacobean architecture led by a group of mostly London-based craftsmen still active in their guilds (called livery companies in London).
-It features prominently the fancy, quasi-classical, gable ends that were a mark of the style.
+It features prominently the fancy, quasi-classical gable ends that were a mark of the style.
 Another example, Swakeleys House in west London, shows "what a gulf there was between the taste of the Court and that of the City."
 Other houses in the style are the Dutch House, the surviving remnant of Kew Palace, and Slyfield Manor, near Guildford.